Teofisto Guingona Jr.: Executive secretary (1993–1995) and secretary of justice (1995–1998)

+Senate of the Philippines (1998–2001)

+In 1998, he was elected back to the Senate under Lakas-NUCD and was elected as minority floor leader.
+Guingona was among the first to demand President Joseph Estrada resign in protest of the irregularities in his administration.
+He was among the senators that voted to open an envelope allegedly containing information that would implicate Estrada on January 17, 2001.
+The decision to keep the envelope closed was ultimately made by a vote of 11–10, which heightened anti-Estrada emotions and sparked a second uprising on EDSA.
+Vice President Gloria Macapagal Arroyo, who succeeded Estrada as president his removal from office, had Guingona as her top pick for vice president.

 Vice presidency (2001–2004)

-Following the Second EDSA Revolution in January 2001 that overthrew President Joseph Estrada, Guingona was appointed as vice president of the Philippines by Arroyo, who succeeded Estrada to the presidency, on February 7.
-Guingona is the only vice president who was not nationally elected to the position.
+Following the Second EDSA Revolution in January 2001 that overthrew President Joseph Estrada.
+Guingona was nominated as vice president of the Philippines by Arroyo, who succeeded Estrada to the presidency, on February 7.
+His nomination was affirmed by Congress.
+Guingona is the only vice president who was not elected to the position.
 He is also the oldest person to have held the position, being appointed at the age of 72.
 He also concurrently served as secretary of foreign affairs.

-During his time as vice-president, he was often at odds with Arroyo, particularly over foreign policy.
+During his time as vice president, he was often at odds with Arroyo, particularly over foreign policy.
 He resigned as secretary of foreign affairs on July 2, 2002.
 He also resigned from Lakas-NUCD on October 3, 2003.
 In the 2004 Philippine elections, Guingona did not seek a full term election and was succeeded by Noli de Castro.
 In that election, he supported the presidential and vice-presidential bids of opposition candidates Fernando Poe Jr. and Senator Loren Legarda, respectively.

-Post vice presidency
+Post vice presidency (2004–present)

 After the defeat of his candidate, Fernando Poe Jr., Guingona supported the administration of Arroyo again by accepting the position of ambassador to China.
 He resigned as ambassador and joined the opposition again at the height of the Hello Garci scandal, a political scandal involving Arroyo's alleged rigging of the 2004 presidential elections.

-On November 29, 2007, Guingona participated in the Manila Peninsula rebellion, a mutiny led by Senator Antonio Trillanes and Brigader General Danilo Lim that called for Arroyo's resignation.
+On November 29, 2007, Guingona participated in the Manila Peninsula rebellion, a mutiny led by Senator Antonio Trillanes and Brigadier General Danilo Lim that called for Arroyo's resignation.
 He was arrested afterward, but on December 13, 2007, the Makati Regional Trial Court dismissed rebellion cases against him.

 Guingona wrote his 346-page book Fight for the Filipino, which contains his memoirs.
 It was launched on July 4, 2008, his 80th birthday, at the Manila Hotel.

 Personal life

 Guingona is married to Ruth de Lara, a former mayor and vice mayor of Gingoog, Misamis Oriental.
-His son, Teofisto III, is a former senator of the Philippines while his daughter, Stella Marie, also served as mayor of Gingoog until 2019.
+His son, Teofisto III (TG), is a former senator of the Philippines, while his daughter, Stella Marie, also served as mayor of Gingoog until 2019.